pouya-codes/singularity_auto_annotate/README.md

 The number of arrays should be set to value of `num_slides / num_patch_workers`.
 For fastest way, set the `num_patch_workers=1`, then number of arrays is `num_slides`.
 If you want to extracted tumor patches with probability between 0.4 and 0.6, you should set `classification_threshold=0.4`, `classification_max_threshold=0.6`, and `label=Tumor`.

+**Note:**
+Before running on Numbers, you need to edit these two lines at this path /projects/ovcare/classification/singularity_modules/singularity_auto_annotate/submodule_utils/__init__.py:
+1. Uncomment line 28 and 29
+2. Comment line 31

+If you need to run on DGX, you need to do the opposite action.